London Underground 1967 Stock: Replacement

 The 1967 Stock was replaced by 2009 Stock, built by Bombardier Transportation as part of the Victoria line modernisation programme.
 The first prototype of the 2009 Stock was completed in 2007, and production trains were delivered from 2009 onwards.
 The first one entered service on 21 July 2009.

 In January 2010, the first eight cars of 1967 Stock were moved to C F Booth of Rotherham to be scrapped.
 They had been used as a test train for several years.

 After 27 May 2011, 1967 Stock trains were no longer able to run to stations north of Seven Sisters, because of the commissioning of a new, incompatible signalling system (and decommissioning of the old one) between there and Walthamstow Central.
 The last 1967 stock train from Walthamstow Central was formed of units 3075 and 3078, running as set number 246.

 The last ever 1967 Stock train in passenger service on the remainder of the Victoria line (Brixton to Seven Sisters) ran on 30 June 2011.

 The last service departed Seven Sisters at 18:29, formed of cars 3159+4159+4059+3059 and 3179+4179+4079+3079, running as set number 247.
 After having reached Brixton, the train returned to Seven Sisters for the last time, arriving at approx 19:50.
 Due to delays caused by other factors, it ran around 20 minutes late on its last run.

 Most cars were sent to C F Booth of Rotherham to be scrapped.
-However some units, particularly those which include 1972Mk1 cars, have been placed into storage at Eastleigh works, possibly as spare cars for the Bakerloo line.
+However some units, particularly those which include 1972 Mk1 cars, have been placed into storage at Eastleigh works, possibly as spare cars for the Bakerloo line.
 Two driving motor cars from the last run, 3079 and 3179, have been incorporated into the Asset Inspection Train.
 In addition to this, one four-car unit, 3160, remained in Northumberland Park depot.
 It was used to shunt newly delivered trains of 2009 Stock, however now that these have all been delivered it has been moved.
-Another unit, 3067, is used to train cleaners, and can move between various depots to facilitate this.
+Another unit, 3067, is used to train cleaning personnel, and can move between various depots to facilitate this.
 It currently resides at London Road depot on the Bakerloo line.